 Thanks.
 So how much do physical therapists make?

 Of course, that’s what everyone wants to know.
 According to the Bureau of Labor Statistics, the median pay in 2019 was $89,440.

 That’s pretty good, of course, but Hands-On Diagnostics can make a physical therapist’s salary go far higher.
-Billing always goes up after a private physical therapy clinic becomes a Hands-On Diagnostics franchise.
+Billing always goes up after a private physical therapy clinic becomes a Hands-On Diagnostics member.
 Typically, a physical therapist goes from billing $70 to $100 per patient’s session to $550 a session.

 Which helps, because continuing education units — whether you get them through Hands-On Diagnostics or somewhere else — aren’t cheap.
-But at least when you have a Hands-On Diagnostics franchise, you’re making enough of a salary that paying for additional CEUs will feel like simply the cost of doing business instead of how many physical therapists likely feel — that it’s a bit of a cruel joke, having to shell out money for continuing education when it becomes harder and harder to get insurance to pay physical therapists what they’re worth.
+But at least when you have a Hands-On Diagnostics membership, you’re making enough of a salary that paying for additional CEUs will feel like simply the cost of doing business instead of how many physical therapists likely feel — that it’s a bit of a cruel joke, having to shell out money for continuing education when it becomes harder and harder to get insurance to pay physical therapists what they’re worth.

 In any case, if you’re intrigued by the idea of becoming a Hands-0n Diagnostics member, we hope you’ll give us a call or send us an email.